donnyhai/dla/simulation/README.md

 #install dependencies
 pip install -r requirements.txt
+(or pip3 install -r requirements.txt)

 #run script
 bash run.sh (or just ./run.sh)

+PROBLEM WITH PYTHON:
-HINT: If you have a problem running this, you maybe have to replace "py" with "python" or "python3" in run.sh.
+If you have a problem running this, you maybe have to replace "py" with "python" or "python3" in run.sh.

+PROBLEM WITH PATHNAME SEPARATORS:
+Depending on the system you are in, you might encounter a problem with the separator types in path names.
+In main.py we set the separator to "\\".
+You might have to change it to "/", "//" or "\".
+Look at a path name in your system, there youcan see which separator your system uses.

 ## OUTPUT ##